DantSu/php-osm-static-api/docs/classes/DantSu/OpenStreetMapStaticAPI/Polygon.md

 ---
 ### ->draw

-Draw the line on the map image.
+Draw the polygon on the map image.